rendell/theconchparadox/chapters/Conch_book/01-the-conch-paradox.md

 Same pattern, different scale.
 Protection creating constraint.
 Strength becoming weakness when the rules change.

-The pattern was consistent across every domain I examined: the more specialized the adaptation, the more vulnerable the system became to unprecedented change.
+The pattern was consistent across every domain I examined.
 It wasn't about any individual decision being wrong—it was about how optimization for known threats systematically creates exposure to novel ones.

 ### The resilience industrial complex